AtomicBillyGruff/Red-Team-Kibana-Incident-Response/README.md

 > Mitigating this attack would be to configure access in the webDav for Administrative access to upload files via PUT request and also not allow the forgery of the filetype.

 - After this migitation payloads may need to be encoded and named in different formats.
-It is HTTP/1.1 after all with no anti-virus within this shared folder.
+It is HTTP/1.1 with no anti-virus within this shared folder.

 # Mitigation Strategies